isomerpages/govtech-gobusiness-main/_browse-ipservices/IP-Search-and-Registration/Registered-Design-Agent.md

 third_nav_title: IP Search and Registration
 ---

-## Registered Design Agent services
+## Registered design agent services

-Suppose you have a new product with a unique design featuring a distinct shape, combination of colours, or pattern.
-If you want to prevent others from copying your design, this is where registered designs can come into play.
+If you have a new product with a unique design featuring a distinct shape, combination of colours, or pattern, you may want to prevent others from copying your design.
+This is where registered designs come into play.

 ### What is a registered design?

 A registered design gives you exclusive ownership of the visible appearance of your product.
-Some notable examples include the shape of a Volkswagen Beetle and the contours of an Apple iPhone.
+Some examples include the shape of a Volkswagen Beetle and the contours of an Apple iPhone.
 It is important to note that registered designs do not protect the functional aspects of a product, which may require patent protection instead.

 ### Benefits of registered design agent services